85Jakob/MipsAssembly/README.md

 **fibonacci.asm** - takes an integer n and returns n numbers of the fibonacci sequence
 **reverseArray.asm** - reverses the order of values in an array
-**linearSum.asm** - adds up all elements in an array
+**linearSum.asm** - adds up all elements in an array **arrayAlloc.asm** - copies a static array onto the heap and onto the stack.